barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

     }

     /**
-     * Return the current number of elements in the list.
+     * Return the current number of elements in the datastructures.list.
-     * @return The size of the list
+     * @return The size of the datastructures.list
      */
     public int size(){
         return size;
     }

     /**
-     * Returns the index of the first occurrence of the specified element in this list,
+     * Returns the index of the first occurrence of the specified element in this datastructures.list,
-     * or -1 if this list does not contain the element.
+     * or -1 if this datastructures.list does not contain the element.
 This method allows searching for
      * an object of type Object.
      *
-     * @param target the object to search for in the list
+     * @param target the object to search for in the datastructures.list
-     * @return the index of the first occurrence of the object in the list, or -1 if not found */ public int indexOf(Object target) {
+     * @return the index of the first occurrence of the object in the datastructures.list, or -1 if not found */ public int indexOf(Object target) {
         Node<E> current = head;